 Step 5.
 Apply firm, steady pressure pushing the contact through the resilient sealing barriers and into the hard insulator until the contact bottoms.
-Just prior to bottoming a span may be beard as the

 Just prior to bottoming, a snap may be heard as the contact retaining spring snaps into the locking groove on the contact.
 Overinsertion is impossible.
 Remove insertion tool and pull on conductor to ensure contact has locked in place.
 If contact does not lock into position, check contact for correct size or malformation and replace if necessary.